How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 What Is Audience Segmentation?

 At its core, audience segmentation is what the name implies; dividing your audience into segments according to different characteristics.
-These characteristics range from innate to acquired.
+These characteristics of the segment audience range from innate to acquired.

 Types of Audience Segmentation